ncarandini/ncarandini.github.io/about.md

 background: '/img/bg-about.jpg'
 ---

-Vivo una doppia vita, da una parte imprenditore agricolo per tradizione familiare, dall'altra sviluppatore software per vocazione.
-Mi piace sperimentare e costruire cose in ambito IoT, sviluppare backend in .NET e C# e applicazioni mobile con Xamarin.
+I live a double life, on the one hand agricultural entrepreneur by family tradition, on the other software developer by vocation.
+I like to experiment and build things in IoT, develop backends in .NET and C # and mobile applications with Xamarin.